UCL Fantasy: Tuesday review, Wednesday preview and tips for substitutes and captaincy

 Substitutions and Captaincy

-As always, four points or less is definitely worth the risk with substitutions.
+As always, anything around four points or less is normally worth the risk of a substitution.

-Wilmar Barrios (€4.5m) is in 45% of teams and having conceded a penalty and picked up a yellow card, received just one point last night – so he is an obvious candidate to make way.
+In the Wednesday night team news, Borussia Dortmund’s Thomas Meunier (€5.3m) is confirmed out injured, with Raphael Guerreiro (€6m) training individually and therefore also a doubt.

-Liverpool, Ajax and Bayern players sat on your bench have to take priority with their plum home fixtures.
-But be wary of rotation all round, especially from Manchester City and Liverpool, with news potentially filtering in throughout the day.
-Kevin De Bruyne (€11.5m) and Kyle Walker have not travelled with the City squad, but Alassane Plea (€8.2m) and Antony (€5.9m) have both been declared fit for their respective games.
+Lionel Messi (€12.1m), Philippe Coutinho (€9m) and Marc-Andre ter Stegen (€6m) have all been left at home for the Blaugrauna’s game in Budapest, meanwhile.

 WIN A PS5 AND MATCH TICKETS WITH UEFA CHAMPIONS LEAGUE FANTASY